vmware-tanzu/velero/site/content/docs/v1.5/tilt.md

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/) v19.03 or newer
-1. A Kubernetes cluster (does not have to be Kind)
+1. A Kubernetes cluster v1.10 or greater (does not have to be Kind)
 1. [Tilt](https://docs.tilt.dev/install.html) v0.12.0 or newer
 1. Clone the [Velero project](https://github.com/vmware-tanzu/velero) repository
    locally
+1. Access to an S3 object storage
 1. Clone any [provider plugin(s)](https://velero.io/plugins/) you want to make changes to and deploy (optional, must be configured to be deployed by the Velero Tilt's setup, [more info below](#provider-plugins))

+Note: To properly configure any plugin you use, please follow the plugin's documentation.

 ## Getting started